7 Common Reasons for Losing Your Best Talent

 7. Excessive Hierarchy

-Every workplace needs structure and management, but a rigidly top-down organization makes for unhappy employees.
+Every workplace needs structure and management, but a rigidly top-down organization creates unhappy employees.
 Things that can affect employees’ morale in this regard are as follows:

 • If your very best performers know that they’re expected to produce without adding their ideas